Carer Burnout: Recognising It Before It Breaks You

 What You Are Actually Entitled To

 Respite care — provision that gives carers a break — can be one outcome of a carer's assessment.
 This might be short-term residential care for the person you care for, day centre provision, or in-home support.
-The NHS Carers Direct helpline (0300 123 1053) and Carers UK (carersuk.org) both provide guidance on navigating these pathways, including what to do if a local authority does not respond adequately to an assessment request.
+The NHS Carers Direct helpline (0300 123 1053) and Carers UK (carersuk.org, advice line 0808 808 7777) both provide guidance on navigating these pathways, including what to do if a local authority does not respond adequately to an assessment request.

-For your own wellbeing, the GP is the appropriate first point of contact if you are experiencing symptoms of burnout or depression.
+For your own wellbeing, the GP is the right first point of contact if you are experiencing symptoms of burnout or depression.
 Carers can register as a carer with their GP practice, which should trigger additional support and monitoring.
-This is worth doing even if you feel you are managing, because the point of early registration is to catch deterioration before it becomes crisis.
+This is worth doing even if you feel you are managing, because early registration is meant to catch deterioration before it becomes crisis.

 None of this erases the difficulty of what you are carrying.
 You love who you are caring for.
 You are also burning out.
 These are not in conflict.
-Both can be true at the same time, and the second does not make the first less real.
+Both can be true at once, and the second does not make the first less real.

 Frequently Asked Questions